mpiantella/tiffin-capstone/packages/cloud/README.md

 `schema:cp`: Copies the graphql locally generated schema to S3 to be picked up by Cloud Formation Template deployment (Updates to GraphQL type definitions in AppSync).

 `deploy`: deploys lambdas, graphql schema definiton and CFT with cloud resources: AppSync and related Data soruces: Lambdas and DynamoDB tables.
+This script calls the previous scripts in turn, so it is self contained.